interlock-network/UA-NFT-DEMO-APP/README.md

 cd CLIdemo/UA-NFT-DEMO-APP
 ```

-## Run the demo.
+## Run the demo

-We need to spin up two servers, and one client application.
+We need to spin up two servers and one client application.

 ### (1) - AUTH-SERVER